 - Collaborate/Talk to people: Talking about the problem to other people tricks your own brain into finding the solution faster, on its own.

-- Have an intern/trainee around: Having an intern or trainee around is helpful to outsource mundane repetitive tasks or one-time tasks that need a lot of research.
+- Have an intern/trainee around: Having an intern or trainee around is helpful for outsourcing mundane repetitive tasks or one-time tasks that need a lot of research.

 A freelancing career necessitates the same level of passion and dedication as any other job or industry.
 If you’ve decided to work as a freelancer, these are a few ground rules that you should follow in order to perform your best work and attract additional clients.

 These tips and techniques will help you enhance your freelancer productivity and help you succeed in any field of freelancing.